larrywongkahei/JsonDataMaker/README.md

 ## Other

-For more informations, please visit
+For more informations, please email makemak123@gmail.com